The objective of this course is to introduce advanced concepts of population pharmacokinetics in NONMEM.

 Additional topics covered are: parallel computing and dynamic memory allocation for efficient memory usage; symbolic referencing to thetas, etas, and sigmas; Monte Carlo search algorithms to improve FOCE estimation; built-in individual weighted residuals; bootstrap tools for simulation; and greater control in average eta shrinkage calculations.

-This course, the Beginners/Intermediate course, and the Modeling Delays course are part of one series.
-Interested parties may register for the first two days, the third day, the fourth day, or any combination of the three courses.Download Agenda
+This course and the Beginners/Intermediate course are part of one series.
+Interested parties may register for the first two days, (Beginners/Intermediate course), the third day (this course), or all three days of workshop courses if desired.Download Agenda

 Robert J. Bauer, PhD.